Plant Profile | Corydalis 'Porcelain Blue'

 Corydalis ‘Porcelain Blue’ was developed by Hillier Nurseries and made its global debut on our RHS Chelsea Flower Show 2017 garden, where it made a big impression.

-The most striking feature of this Corydalis is its vivid blue colouring.
-It is also a surprisingly robust garden plant, despite its delicate appearance.
-It produces flowers for the majority of the year, typically only falling dormant in late winter.
-It has a sweet honey-like scent, attractive, soft blue-green foliage and bears flowering stems of a delicate light-to-mid blue.
-This Corydalis thrives in a number of situations, from full sun to partial shade, and sits perfectly in beds and borders.
-It will tolerate most soil types, although doesn't like particularly wet or dry soil.
+The most striking feature of this Corydalis is its electric blue coloured blooms.
+This is a surprisingly robust garden plant, despite its delicate appearance.
+The ‘Porcelain Blue’ flowers for the majority of the year typically only fall dormant in late winter.
+It has a sweet honey like scent, attractive, soft blue-green foliage and bears flowering stems of a delicate light to mid blue.

 Sun Requirements: Full sun to partial shade